Teaching Networks to Solve Optimization Problems: Method

 \subsection{Problem 2: Principal Component Analysis}

-Next, we consider the principle components analysis (PCA) problem, which is commonly used to project high-dimensional sets of samples into a lower dimensional space while maximizing the preserved variation of the data.
+Next, we consider the principle components analysis (PCA) problem, a common technique to project high-dimensional samples into a lower dimensional space while maximizing the variation of the data.
 Let $\Xset_i=\{x_n^i\in\R^d\}_{n=1}^{N_i}$, then PCA seeks an orthornormal set of $k$ vectors, $\{w_l\}_{l=1}^k$ such that: